renatofcorrea/annif-tbci/README.md

 Annif for suggestions of concepts of TBCI.
 Based on # GitHub Codespaces ♥️ Flask.

-Everything you do here is contained within this one codespace.
-There is a repository on GitHub.
-If and when you’re ready you can click "Publish Branch" and we’ll create your repository and push up your project.
+Everything you need for get TBCI suggestions is contained within this one codespace, and there is a repository on GitHub created with git push up the project files.

 To run this application: